MarkoStc/ml_project2/README.md

 0. Download and unzip data and trained models as described:
   ### 1) Download data
-  - Download: **data.zip** from Google Drive: https://drive.google.com/drive/folders/1o3YSKcZxi5Ie9GXMNwEPYmvqQg9rG1zJ?usp=sharing
+  - Download: **TCGA_BRCA.zip** from Google Drive: https://drive.google.com/drive/folders/1o3YSKcZxi5Ie9GXMNwEPYmvqQg9rG1zJ?usp=sharing
   - Unzip into the repo so you get:
     - `data/ ...`